Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 6. Analyze the extra tasks in TaskInfo, especially transdata.

-<h2 id="performance-optimization-1.md">Performance Optimization</h2>
+<h2 id="performance-optimization-1">Performance Optimization</h2>

 ## Operator Bottleneck Optimization<a name="section8727652134111"></a>

 1. Obtain the profile data during training.
-For details, see  [Profile Data Collection](#collecting-data-related-to-the-training-process.md).
+For details, see  [Profile Data Collection](#collecting-data-related-to-the-training-process).
 2. Analyze the profile data to obtain the time-consuming operator.
-3. See  [Single-Operator Sample Building](#single-operator-sample-building.md)  to build the single-operator sample of the time-consuming operator, and compare the execution time of a single-operator sample on the CPU and GPU.
+3. See  [Single-Operator Sample Building](#single-operator-sample-building)  to build the single-operator sample of the time-consuming operator, and compare the execution time of a single-operator sample on the CPU and GPU.
 If the performance is insufficient, use either of the following methods to solve the problem:
     -   Workaround: Use other efficient operators with the same semantics.
     -   Solution: Improve the operator performance.

 ## Copy Bottleneck Optimization<a name="section219718193717"></a>

 1. Obtain the profile data during training.
-For details, see  [Profile Data Collection](#collecting-data-related-to-the-training-process.md).
+For details, see  [Profile Data Collection](#collecting-data-related-to-the-training-process).
 2. Analyze the Profile data to obtain the execution time of  **D2DCopywithStreamSynchronize**,  **PTCopy**, or  **format\_contiguous**  in the entire network.
 3. If the execution takes a long time, use either of the following methods to solve the problem:
     -   Method 1 \(workaround\): Replace view operators with compute operators.
 In PyTorch, view operators cause conversion from non-contiguous tensors to contiguous tensors.
 The optimization idea is to replace view operators with compute operators.
 Common view operators include view, permute, and transpose operators.
 For more view operators, go to  [https://pytorch.org/docs/stable/tensor\_view.html](https://pytorch.org/docs/stable/tensor_view.html).